Tr4pSt3R/temptations/temptation-from-satan's-point-of-view/satan's-opposition-of-god's-people.md

 Negative reactions to temptation increases the likelihood of commiting an evil act.
 The word "reactions" is pluralised owing to the fact that the wiles of the enemy is often projected more than once.
 The enemy hounded Jesus for forty days and forty nights during the Saviour's fasting in the wilderness.
 Every day had its troubles -- "_sufficient for today is its own troubles_"\(Matt.
 6:34b\).
 For this reason believers are exhorted to resist him until he flees\(James 4:7\).

-Negative reactions comprises of wrong thoughts, unhealthy feelings and foolish actions.
+Negative reactions are made up of wrong thoughts, unhealthy feelings and foolish actions.
 Thoughts hold information.
 Information feeds into our decision.

 ## Positive Reactions to Temptations